 Australian Cancer Trials is a national clinical trials database.
 It provides information on the latest clinical trials in cancer care, including trials that are recruiting new participants.
-Search for a trial <www.australiancancertrials.gov.au> via its website.
+Search for a trial </

 Education and training

 Research and clinical trials provide an opportunity to educate health professionals who are in training.
 Cancer centres may be affiliated with teaching hospitals, universities or research groups to promote higher education or to develop the academic workforce, leading to more sustainable practice.
 Specialists should be encouraged to take up and retain active membership to professional societies and organisations that can assist with professional development opportunities.